slidenerd/ec2-mean-test/EC2.md

  4. How to optimize MongoDB for linux?
  5. How to secure the installed MongoDB database?
  6. How to setup a custom domain with Godaddy?
- 7. How to setup FREE SSL on the custom domain using LetsEncryp
+ 7. How to setup FREE SSL on the custom domain using LetsEncrypt?

 # Files